Skip to main content

 grep <user_name> /etc/passwd

-Specify <user_name> — username.
+Specify <user_name> — user name.

 Example answer: